dev-protocol/docs.devprotocol.xyz/content/en/pages/2500-niwa/onboard-guide.md

 ---
-title: Getting Started with Niwa
+title: How to Create a Social Token
 date: 2022-02-10
 permalink: /{{ locale }}/niwa/how-to-create-a-social-token/index.html
 eleventyNavigation: